Dana94/2019-website/blog/2020-05-22-css-animations.md

 ### Duration

 How long it takes for the animation to fully run.
-The value can be an integer or float with the unit for seconds (s).
+The value can be an integer or float with the unit for seconds (s) or milliseconds (ms).

+If you give 0 as the value, then no animation will happen.

+> example

 ### Timing-function